AkiraKane/udacity-ml-starbucks-capstone-challenge/report.md

 And finally AdaBoost classifier is a classifier used in conjunction of bunch of weak learners.
 The benefit of the class is this model provides relatively accurate predictions without much of parameter tuning.
 However, AdaBoost is sensitive to outlier and noisy data. `AdaBoostClassifier()` class from sklearn is used in this project.

+To simplify the problem, I'm not considering time series of user behavior.
+For example, it's natural to think an user who has transaction every month would not come back to a store til next month, taking it account would help improve the model.
+However, for this iteration, I will use user profile and offer information to tell if an user is likely to react to offers.

 ### Benchmark
 As benchmark, I used XGBoost binary classifier provided on Sagemaker.
 I ended up using XGBoost because the model can be easily accessed on AWS.
 Additionally, it is known for providing good predictions and won some Kaggle competitions.